 Last Updated on

-At the end of a meeting, take a few minutes to write a detailed minutes and send it quickly to all participants.
-This document can also inform the absent what they missed.
+At the end of a meeting, take a few minutes to write down your minutes and send it quickly to all participants.
+This document can also inform the absent of what they missed.

 Minutes of Meeting Template

 1.Basic Information: The date, address, room, and start/end time of the meeting.